SeanJxie/CMDMystery/README.md

 # CMDMystery
-Written entirely with the C++ standard library in Windows.
+Written entirely with the C++ standard library on Windows.